Powerlearnproject/se-day1-assignment-Kahungi/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software Engineering is the systematic application of engineering principles, methods and tools to develop and maintain high quality software systems.
+Software engineering helps to develop software systems that provide solutions to users.

 Identify and describe at least three key milestones in the evolution of software engineering.
+The first milestone was the development of programming languages such as Fortran C. Fortran C was developed by John Backus and was used to solve scietific and mathematical problems
+The Second Milestone was the establishment of software engineering as a discipline.
+This establishment was due to the increased software crisis of the 1970s and 1980s which called for a discipline to address the problems of software development
+The third milestone was the rise of structured programming in the 1970s.
+Structured programming aims to improve the reliability and clarity of programs.

 List and briefly explain the phases of the Software Development Life Cycle.